andrei-l/money-transfer-with-play-akka-macwire/README.md

  /account/:id
 ```

+#### Error Handling
+Proper error handling is not implemented, e.g. for scenarios when account does not exist but operation for specific account id is requested.

 ### Distribution
 In order to build executables use: `sbt dist` - it will generate platform specific archive with application content.